Kalhan-vithana/kv-regexp-validation/README.md

 const regxValidator = require('kv-regexp-validation');
       regxValidator.RegexCSTValidator(String,[option]);
       regxValidator.RegexEMValidator(String);
+      regxValidator.RegexSTRCaseValidator(caseString,String);

 ```
+RegexCSTValidator is  ability  to customized regex validation using configurable level.
 Passed the string  to the first argument,second argument is optional one that can be use for customize
 regex conditons.

+RegexEMValidator is ability to  validate  emails.

+RegexSTRCaseValidator  is match whole word with case.Passed the  case string to the first argument and passed
+the second argument as a string for validate with case string.

 ### Configuration options